leeford/Get-CSSessions/README.md

     .\Get-CSSessions.ps1 -SessionType Audio -OutputType GridView -DaysToSearch 10 -URI +441234
     Will retrieve all user audio sessions for the last 10 days from now that contain a To or From URI of +441234 and output to a GridView

+    .\Get-CSSessions.ps1 -SessionType All -OutputType GridView -DaysToSearch 10 -ClientVersion CPE Will retrieve all  audio sessions for the last 10 days from now that contain a To or From ClientVersion of CPE (Lync Phone Edition) and output to a GridView

     .\Get-CSSessions.ps1 -SessionType Audio -OutputType CSV -CSVSavePath C:\Temp\Sessions.csv -DaysToSearch 10 -User user@domain.com -URI +441234 -EndDate "04/24/2018 18:00"
     Will retrieve user audio sessions for user@domain.com between 14th April 2018 18:00 to 24th April 2018 18:00 that contain a To or From URI of +441234 and save to a CSV file.